Menu

 Intent of our Music Provision

 At Whitehouse Community Primary School our aim is to engage and inspire the children with musical learning that is an essential part of our enquiry curriculum.
-Our aim is that every child has the chance to perform and listen to a range of music from different genres and through history.
+Our aim is that every child is included and has the chance to perform and listen to a range of music from different genres, cultures and throughout history.
+These opportunities are aimed to expand our pupil’s musical experiences, give them the skills to use music to enrich their lives and raise their career aspirations and confidence.
 Our curriculum should provide the children with the opportunity to learn to sing, create and compose music and to learn to play a musical instrument.
 As an integral part of the cross-curricular journey that the children take at Whitehouse, their musical education should allow them to develop a life-long love of music.
-Through the spiral approach, the children will continue to progress and develop their skills as musicians, gaining a sense of creativity and achievement appreciate the very best music from around the world and compose their own musical pieces.
+Through the spiral approach, the children will continue to progress and develop their skills as musicians.
+The children will gain a sense of creativity and achievement through composing and performing their own musical pieces and will broaden their musical knowledge by listening to and appreciating the very best music from around the world.

 Implementation of our Music Provision

-The music curriculum at Whitehouse is a progressive curriculum which allows our pupils to advance their knowledge and skills across the different strands, year on year.
+The music curriculum at Whitehouse is a progressive curriculum which allows our children to advance their knowledge and skills across the different strands, year on year.
 Teachers plan sequences of lessons which are linked to year group’s termly enquiry themes where possible and based on year-group specific targets.
-All lessons have a three step differentiated learning objective to ensure every child can make progress with realistic and achievable goals.
-In addition, a gold challenge within each lesson provides extended learning for the more able.
-Targets for the lesson are shared and discussed with the class to ensure pupils are aware of and understand the skills they are learning.
+All lessons have a three step, scaffolded learning objective to ensure every child can make progress with realistic and achievable goals.
+In addition, a gold task within each lesson provides an extended challenge to develop their understand further.

-Teachers and pupils have access to a wide range of resources to support their musical learning including whole class sets of tuned instruments as well as a range of percussion and un-tuned instruments.
-Teachers also have access to ‘Charanga’ which is an interactive music teaching resource.
-This can be used by teachers as a complete teaching unit or in addition to support individual lessons.
-In addition to discrete music lessons, our cross-curricular approach should allow for many other opportunities for musical experiences such as singing assemblies or class learning songs.
-The children will also have opportunities to perform in school plays as well as extra-curricular activities such as the school choir.
-Teachers are encouraged to plan as many interactive music lessons as possible including educational visits, guest speakers or performance opportunities to enrich the learning of music and inspire our pupils.
+Teachers and chidlren have access to a wide range of resources to support their musical learning including whole class sets of tuned instruments as well as a range of percussion instruments.
+Teachers are also encouraged to use a range of interactive music teaching resources and recorded musical performances.
+Our cross-curricular approach allows for opportunities for musical experiences such as singing assemblies, class learning songs and school performances.
+In addition to this, teachers plan extra-curricular musical opportunities such as the school choir, educational visits, guest speakers, parental engagement sessions or performance opportunities to enrich the learning of music and inspire our children.
+Our core learning values of The Whitehouse Way and our RRSA initiative are embedded in all our lessons to ensure they echo the school ethos.

 Impact of our Music Provision